panzerdp/dmitripavlutin.com/content/posts/048-temporal-dead-zone/index.md

 white;
 ```

-In the lines of code until `const count = 4` statement, the variable `count` is in Temporal Dead Zone.
+In the lines of code until `const white = 4` statement, the variable `white` is in Temporal Dead Zone.

-Having `count` accessed in TDZ, JavaScript throws `ReferenceError: Cannot access 'count' before initialization`.
+Having `white` accessed in TDZ, JavaScript throws `ReferenceError: Cannot access 'white' before initialization`.

 ![Temporal Dead Zone in JavaScript](./images/temporal-dead-zone-in-javascript.png)